Free Tool

 What counts as a good CRS score in 2026?

-In 2026, IRCC has leaned on category-based and program-specific draws rather than general all-program rounds.
+A good CRS score in 2026 is one that clears the cut-off of the draw you are targeting, and this CRS calculator helps you see how close you are.
+IRCC has leaned on category-based and program-specific draws rather than general all-program rounds.
 The table below shows the rough shape of recent 2026 cut-offs, useful context for reading your own estimate.
 Always confirm the latest numbers on the IRCC rounds-of-invitations page, as they change with every draw.

 Illustrative 2026 cut-offs (IRCC rounds of invitations), figures change each draw.